JAMES L. FLANAGAN

 When Flanagan became the school’s president the institution was in financial difficulty and the future was uncertain at best, but God used the new president to breathe new life into the school.
 He said, “I got here one morning at 7 o’clock and found two of our employees praying and asking the Lord to intercede on behalf of Luther Rice.
 Then one Friday afternoon Ron Long came by and we both got on our faces before the Lord and prayed for God’s wisdom and intervention.
 We began to see God move to bring about some changes operationally and financially.
 God took me to school spiritually during that period of time like I have never experienced before or since.
 I never want to lose that sense of relying on Him.”

 Jim Waddle, former chairman of the Board of Trustees of Luther Rice, stated, “Dr. James Flanagan is a man with a blend of humility and integrity, driven by a pursuit of excellence.
 He would certainly flesh out the words of Aristotle, who said, ‘Excellence is not an act, but a habit.’”

 Evangelist Len Turner, a trustee for nearly ten years, exclaimed, “Dr. James Flanagan is a man of integrity, impeccable character, and exceptional vision.”

-The president summarized, “I think it is always a challenge to make sure that I am setting a good example and that we (our staff) are being consistent in our daily walk with the Lord.
+Flanagan summarized, “I think it is always a challenge to make sure that I am setting a good example and that we are being consistent in our daily walk with the Lord.
 I want us to make sure that we have a heart for God and for souls.
 We want our students to be committed to walking uprightly, expository preaching, and evangelism.”